BonBon: Promotion and other usage

+Music video

 An accompanying music video for "BonBon" was initially uploaded to Nesër's official YouTube channel on 30 December 2015.
 After she was signed to the label, the video was transferred on 7 March 2016 to the channel of American record label Ultra Music on the aforementioned platform.
 The three-minute long video was filmed in the mountainous region of Brezovicë, Kosovo.
 It features scenes of Istrefi walking across a snow-covered road dressed in a green parka-jacket with bright pink fur.